GreenBigem/owlsys/README.md

 then create entry point, for example index.js

-Becouse of our app will use epress, we need to install express.js npm install express
+Because of our app will use epress, we need to install express.js npm install express

 To see changes while working with app, we install NODEMON